ploomber/ploomber/doc/get-started/basic-concepts.rst

 value we have in the ``product`` key, is passed; we use that variable to save the current task's output.

-**Note:** When opening the script in Jupyter, the cell injection process happens as well.
+**Note:** The cell injection process happens automatically when running the pipeline, and when opening file in Jupyter notebook/lab.

-Since scripts/noteboks always create an executed notebook, you should specify where to save such file, a typical task declaration looks like this:
+Since scripts/noteboks always create an executed notebook, you must specify where to save such file, a typical task declaration looks like this:

 .. code-block:: yaml